kubevela/community/community-membership.md

 Reviewers are able to review code for quality and correctness.
 They are knowledgeable about both the codebase and software engineering principles.
 ### Requirements
 - **Primary reviewer for at least 3 PRs to the codebase**
+- **Equivalent non-coding devotion, such as Spec model contribution or community management or developer advocate and etc.**
 - Knowledgeable about the codebase
 - Triage issue into further steps
 - **Sponsored by 2 approver**